 These tools facilitate collaboration and iteration, enabling teams to quickly create and refine prototypes based on user feedback.

-Storyboards and scenarios are powerful techniques in user centered design that help bring user interactions to life and offer a clearer understanding of how users engage with a product in various contexts.
+Storyboards and scenarios are powerful techniques in user-centered design.
+They help bring user interactions to life and better understand how users engage with a product in various contexts.

-User centered design (UCD) is a methodology that emphasizes the user’s needs, behaviors, and preferences throughout the entire user centered design process.
-Two critical components that stand out to create products that truly meet user expectations are prototyping and user testing.
+User-centered design (UCD) is a methodology that emphasizes the user’s needs, behaviors, and preferences throughout the entire user-centered design process.
+Prototyping and user testing are critical components in creating products that meet user expectations.
 These components help ensure the product meets user needs and expectations before full-scale development begins.

 Prototyping is an early-stage product version that allows designers and developers to visualize and test their ideas.
 Instead of spending months developing a product based on assumptions, prototyping gives the team a tangible product to work with and evaluate.
 Prototypes range from simple paper sketches or wireframes to fully interactive digital models.